cramerjillian/hotel-grocery-search/README.md

 ```bash
 npm run dev
 ```
-Confirm that the server is running at localhost:8080.
+Confirm that the server is running at the correct port (localhost:8080).

-8) Open localhost:8080 to view the homepage
+8) Open [localhost:8080](http://localhost:8080/) to view the homepage.

 ## User Instructions